ToastyStudent/10-Homework/README.md

 After doing so, to use the app, one must answer the prompts which show up sequentially in the terminal in order to generate a logo in the form of a .svg file that one can render in their browser.

+If one would like to run the tests developed for this application, one need only run the command "npm run test".

 # Video Demo of App
 [A video demonstration of the Application]()